82nd Annual International Conference

 - Peer review - Submission to the peer review track means that you are submitting your proposal to our most rigorous review.
 Proposals will be reviewed blind by peers in the field and held to the highest standards of the field.
 Only a percentage of submissions will be accepted on this track, and we will announce the acceptance rate for use in review materials.
 Proposals not selected within this track will be automatically routed to the program chairs for regular review.

-- Peer mentoring - Submit to the peer mentoring track if you would simply like supportive, constructive feedback on your submission before submitting it for program chair review.
+- Mentoring - Submit to the mentoring track if you would simply like supportive, constructive feedback on your submission before submitting it for program chair review.
+If you select peer review, do not also select mentoring.

 To submit a proposal: